DEShawResearch/msys/doc/source/overview.rst

 structure.  `Atoms` are grouped into `Residues`, and `Residues` are grouped into `Chains`.

+Every `System` also groups its `Chains` into one or more higher-level structures called "components", or `Cts` for short.  `Cts` have a name as well as arbitrary key-value pairs of integer, real, or string type.
+You don't need to concern yourself with `Cts`, but they can be convenient for grouping logical components of your chemical system.

 A `System` also holds a set of `TermTables` representing the interactions between `Atoms`.
 A `TermTable` can be thought of as a particular kind of interaction; for example, a fully parameterized system would likely